mazzonelorenzo1/ProgettoICT/README.md

 *   **Benchmark 2 (SphereFace Forward Pass):** Isolating the neural network inference.
     *   The RTX 5070 GPU achieved a **4-5x speedup** compared to CPUs, dropping average latency to ~1-2 ms per embedding with high stability (low p50-p95 dispersion).
 *   **Conclusion:** The pipeline is highly scalable and completely functional on CPU-only machines, perfect for single-image domestic authentication.

 ---

-<a id="future"></a>
-## 🔮 Future Directions
-*   **Enhanced Ethical Transparency:** Implementing a dedicated UI for user consent management to ensure full GDPR compliance.
-*   **Multi-Face Identification:** Processing multiple detection regions in parallel to recognize groups of people simultaneously.
-*   **Image Quality Assessment (IQA):** Pre-filtering blurred or low-light frames automatically.
-*   **IoT Deployment:** Optimizing the model for 24/7 battery-efficient usage on edge and IoT devices.

----